JHOOPS YOUTH LEAGUE RULES

 4. Any player that elects to play up a division will have to remain in that division throughout the season and cannot play down under any circumstances.

 5. Teams are permitted to start games with only four players present.
 In a situation where a team only has 4 players they can be allowed to pick up a registered J-Hoops player in a younger division.
-Teams with 4 players will have to play under a 5 on 4 scenario.
-If a team ends up with 3 players during the course of the game (unless temporarily due to an injury and the player returns), the game will end and that team will have to forfeit.
+Teams with 4 players may have to play under a 5 on 4 scenario.
+If a team ends up with 3 players during the course of the game (unless temporarily due to an injury and the player returns), the game may end or resume.
+See Rule #8

 6. Games will consist of four 8 or 10 minute running quarters with the clock able to stop in the last minute of the second quarter and the last two minutes of the fourth quarter.
 See also Rule #13 (Overtime) and #18.